jreisinger/docs/notes/varia/datadog.md

 * user-defined tags and attributes from your indexed logs
 * meant for qualitative or quantitative data analysis
+* once a facet is created, its content is populated for all new logs flowing in the index

 Search query can contain